jaron/deep-listening/README.md

 _Deep learning experiments for audio classification_

+A full write-up, including technical explanations and design decisions, as well as a summary of results achieved can be found within the associated [Project Report](https://github.com/jaron/deep-listening/blob/master/ProjectReport.pdf).

+---

 This project consists of several Jupyter notebooks that implement deep learning audio classifiers.

 #### 1-us8k-ffn-extract-explore.ipynb